Skype for Business Online features

 Using Skype for Business, users can:

 Display their presence status—for example, Available, Away, Do Not Disturb, or Offline—to let others know their availability.
-Skype for Business presence information is presented throughout the Office 365 suite.
+Skype for Business presence information is presented throughout the suite.

 Configure how their own Skype for Business contact card appears to other people.

-You can read more about instant messaging, presence, and contacts here.
+You can read more about instant messaging, presence, and contacts in Send an IM in Skype for Business.

 Skype-to-Skype audio, video, and media